Prag8855/aab/content/guides/photography-laws-germany.md

 ### Can I film the police in Germany?

-There is no exception for police officers.
-The same rules apply when you take photos or videos of the police.[^14]
+You can film the police, but you should not share the photos or videos without permission.

 ## Need help?